Forest Glen, Chicago: Old Edgebrook

 Old Edgebrook is a small neighborhood located between Central and Devon Avenues and the Edgebrook Golf Course, consisting of several blocks of large, stately homes originally built for railroad executives.
 The first homes here were built in the 1890s.
 Today, Old Edgebrook is an historical landmark district, surrounded on all sides by Cook County Forest Preserve land.

-Indian Woods

-Indian Woods neighborhood is located across the river and Central Avenue from Old Edgebrook and is defined by Central Avenue to the west, the Edgebrook Woods Forest Preserve to the north and east, and Elston Avenue to the south.
-Indian Woods is originally part of the Forest Glen community area, but also located in the northern portion of Jefferson Park.
-It shares the 60646 (Edgebrook) ZIP Code.
-There are multiple unique wooden signs marking the Indian Woods community that have been in place for many decades.

 Wildwood

 Wildwood neighborhood is locate in the norther section of the Forest Glen community area.
 The area is triangular in shape and is bordered by Lehigh Avenue, Caldwell Avenue (Route 14), Mendota Avenue, and Lightfoot Avenue.
 Wildwood Elementary School (affiliated with the Chicago Public Schools) serves parts of Edgebrook (west of Lehigh), Wildwood and North Edgebrook.
 The Edgebrook Metra train station is located a little south of Wildwood near the intersection of Devon, Lehigh, and Caldwell Avenues.

 North Edgebrook

 North Edgebrook is the northern section of Wildwood Neighborhood.
 Bordered by Touhy Avenue, Mason Avenue, Caldwell Avenue (Route 14), and Mendota Avenue.
 It was once known as the Suburb inside Chicago.